 - complete the bowl in a smooth manner

 - finish should be food safe and fully cured when turned in

-For any further information on the Empty bowls program please see Lou Boudreaux at the next club meeting.
+For further information on the Empty Bowls program please see Kevin Bassett at the next club meeting.